marijn/do-it-yourself-event-sourcing-tooling-examples/code-generation-messages/README.markdown

 Installation
 ------------

 All required dependencies have been committed to the repository.
-However, you can use `bin/install.sh` in the event you wish to re-install the third- party dependencies.
+However, you can use `bin/install.sh` in the event you wish to re-install the third-party dependencies.